The Blog Social

 Want your Instagram Stories or social media posts to stand out?
 Canva’s animation library offers 20+ effects, from subtle fades to playful bounces.

-How to use it: Select your text box, click “Animate,” and pick your favorite effect.
+How to use it: Select your text box, click “Animate,” and pick your favourite effect.
 Bonus: Animated text works for video projects too!

 4. Edit Photos Without Leaving Canva